alaTest Sites

 1064 reviews

 alaTest has collected and analyzed 1064 reviews of Motorola DROID BIONIC.
 The average rating for this product is 3.3/5, compared to an average rating of 4.1/5 for other Cell phones for all reviews.
-Reviews about the screen and price are overall positive.
-The portability and usability also get good feedback.
-There are some mixed reviews about the sound and battery.
-There are some negative views about the connectivity and reliability.
+Reviewers really like the screen and price.
+The portability and usability also get good opinions.
+Some have doubts about the connectivity and reliability.
+There are some mixed opinions about the sound and battery.

 performance, usability, portability, price, screen